 Birds of a Feather is a spot in Williamsburg from the same people behind Cafe China, and it’s where you should get some fried eggplant and Chungking chicken later.
 Head to their website here for pick-up or delivery.

-If you’re near Chinatown in Manhattan, you can now stop by Wah Fung No. 1 Fast Food to pick up Cantonese meats like duck and roast pork over rice.
+If you’re near Chinatown in Manhattan, stop by Wah Fung No. 1 Fast Food to pick up Cantonese meats like duck and roast pork over rice.

 Pinch in Soho has everything from zhajiangmian and three cup chicken to Peking duck and crispy brussels sprouts.
-And, to drink, they’re delivering cocktails, punch bowls, and all the bottles from their wine list (which are currently 50% off).
 Call 212-328-7880 for pickup, or go online for delivery.

-China Wang on West 225th Street in Spuyten Duyvil is open for takeout and delivery service every day from 11:30am to 9pm.
-You can place your order for dishes like hot and sour soup and roast pork with snow peas online, or call them directly at 914- 863-6664.
+China Wang on West 225th Street in Spuyten Duyvil is open for takeout from 12:30pm to 10:30pm and offers delivery service from 11am to 11pm (12pm-11pm on Sundays).
+You can place your order for dishes like hot and sour soup and roast pork with snow peas online, or call them directly at 914-863-6664.

 Planning a big night in?
 Hwa Yuan in Chinatown is currently open and delivering such things as foie gras, whole stir fried crab, and their signature Beijing duck.
 Whatever you order, we suggest you throw in some soup dumplings and cold noodles with sesame sauce as well.
 Just go online to place your order.

-If you’re looking for lunch or dinner takeout options in Midtown, place an order at China Xiang for some double cooked pork belly, tea smoked duck, and hunan noodle soup.
-Or, if you want something else, just check out the extensive menu online.
+If you’re looking for lunch or dinner takeout options in Midtown, place an order at China Xiang for some double cooked pork belly, tea smoked duck, and Hunan noodle soup.

 A Henan spot in Flushing, Miss Li Henan Cuisine is currently only offering pick-up.
 But if you live in the general vicinity of Flushing and find yourself in need of some fried pork chops or lamb noodles soup, you know exactly where to go.
-You can place your order online through their website here.
+You can place your order by calling 347-368-4442.